CumulusNetworks/config-backup-upgrade-helper/README.md

 host$ scp config_file_changes ppc_slot_setup cumulus@switch:.
 </pre>

-1. On the swtich, run the script to see files that have changed since an initial install:
+1. On the switch, run the script to see files that have changed since an initial install:
 <pre>
 cumulus@switch$ sudo ./config_file_changes
 </pre>